 - Students are required to engage in discussion by making an initial post to the instructor's prompt by the assigned day of the week (Wednesday), and then submitting the required number of replies by the end of the week (Sunday).
 Please note that the initial post by Wednesday is separate from the three replies due by Sunday.
-Students are encouraged to responsibly manage their time, participate in the online course as early in the week as possible (while also being mindful of other obligations and responsibilities). - Students who do not participate in any course-related discussions AND who do not submit any course-related assignments for any ONE week (prior to the last day to withdraw for the sub term) will be DROPPED from the course.

-- Students who do not participate in any discussions AND who do not submit any assignments for any ONE week (after the last day to withdraw for the sub term) will receive zeros on all missed discussions/assignments. - It is the responsibility of the student to formally withdraw from the course through the Advising Center or center advisor, or see withdrawal from course. - If a student anticipates missing class for an extended period, 3 days or longer, the student should reach out to the Student Success Center, prior to the absence, to discuss options regarding the Active Military Service Leave Policy or the Medical Exigency Policy.
+Students are encouraged to responsibly manage their time, participate in the online course as early in the week as possible (while also being mindful of other obligations and responsibilities). - Students who do not participate in any course-related discussions AND who do not submit any course-related assignments for any ONE week (prior to the last day to withdraw for the sub term) will be DROPPED from the course. - Students who do not participate in any discussions AND who do not submit any assignments for any ONE week (after the last day to withdraw for the sub term) will receive zeros on all missed discussions/assignments. - Students who have a course grade of F and do not submit any assignments for any ONE week after the last day to withdraw for the Subterm may be dropped by the instructor. - It is the responsibility of the student to formally withdraw from the Student Success Center or center advisor, or see withdrawal from course. - If a student anticipates missing class for an extended period, 3 days or longer, the student should reach out to the Student Success Center, prior to the absence, to discuss options regarding the Active Military Service Leave Policy or the Medical Exigency Policy.